charityyoungblood/StatisticsAndProbability/Boxplot.md

   - When there is LITTLE VARIABILITY, the values are more "CONSISTENT"
   - When there is LARGE VARIABILITY, the values "LACK CONSISTENCY"
   - The CENTER of the distribution is MORE MEANINGFUL as a "typical" value for the distribution when there is LITTLE VARIABILITY

+## BELOW ARE EXAMPLES OF HOW TO "TALK" OR "DESCRIBE" THE DATA ##

+  Examples: Interpretation of Box Plot for Colleges (from Statistics Package Exercise: Creating Side-by-Side Boxplots)

+## Assignment: Compare and contrast the distributions of the graduation rates at the different colleges.
+Be sure to address center, spread and outliers. ##

+  - Center: Of the six colleges, college D has the highest median graduation rate (M = 79), followed by colleges F (M = 72), B (M = 70.15), C (M = 67.65), A (M = 63.75) and college E (M = 59.15).

+  - Spread: College B has the smallest variation in graduation rates over the years (range = 9.4%, IQR = 3.5%).
+College D's graduation rates are also pretty consistent over the years (range = 10.5%, IQR = 4.45%).
+A larger variation in graduation rates is found in colleges E and C, and the least consistency in graduation rates (i.e., largest variation) is found in college A (range = 30.6%, IQR = 19.55%) and college F (range = 29.7%, IQR = 16.23%).

+  - None of the graduation rates distributions have outliers.

+## Assignment: If you had to choose one college among the six colleges based on this data, which college would it be?
+Explain your reasoning. ##

+  - If I had to choose one college based on the graduation rates, I would choose college D. Not only does this college have the largest median graduation rates, but it also has the smallest variation in graduation rates over the years.
+This means that even in years when college D has a relatively small graduation rate, it is not MUCH smaller than the median (min = 74.1%, Median = 79%), and is still higher than most graduation rates at the other colleges.
+In particular, the smallest graduation rate that occurred in college D (74.1%), is still higher than:

+      • the highest graduation rate at colleges A and E,

+      • the third quartile of the distribution of graduation rates at colleges B and C, and

+      • the median graduation rate at college F.